 John F. Kennedy, the 35th president, was commander of motor torpedo boats during World War II in the South Pacific, the only president to win a Pulitzer Prize, winner of the Purple Heart, and Navy and Marine Corps Medal.
 After the Japanese Destroyer Amagiri rammed his boat, he powered through a back injury to tow his injured crew to an island to be rescued.
 This heroic act is how he won his many awards and became a war hero still talked about today.

 Just after JFK, Lyndon B. Johnson was also a military president.
 He was a commissioned officer in the Naval Reserve, and was assigned on the high-risk mission of bombing the Japanese air base in New Guinea where he earned the Silver Star, the military’s third highest medal.

 President’s Day is a national holiday made to honor the leaders of our country, many of whom are decorated war veterans.
 While it might not be customary to honor their military achievements, it’s a huge honor to have had such brave men in and out of battle lead our country.
 If you would like to honor the heroes that have served, as some of our chief executives did, you can support them by donating to the Intrepid Fallen Heroes Fund.
-100% of your donation goes to helping our warriors, who have a great track record of being outstanding leaders beyond their military career.

 Posted on February 12 2015 in Blog